Baushkiner/total-perspective-vortex/README.md

 In order to install required version of it use this command:
 #### pip install -U -r requirements.txt

 # What does the project do?
+(Klassifikationsanalyse.ipynb)

 ### Preprocessing, parsing and formating
 Any number of subjects can be loaded.
 But use only runs = [5, 6, 9, 10, 13, 14].
 Included ch_names standardization.